-To defend a thesis, whether traditional or portfolio, students must:
+In order to defend a thesis, students must:

 - Have fulfilled the language requirement - Have a grade point average of at least 3.0 on all graduate course work taken beyond the baccalaureate degree.
-All courses carrying graduate credit, including transfer hours on the approved plan of study, will be calculated in this grade point average. - Have an approved plan of study on file with the Graduate College - Have submitted a prospectus (if writing a traditional thesis) no later than the first semester they are enrolled in thesis hours. - Submit a completed Intent to Defend form before the end of the second week of classes in the semester in which they intend to defend. (http://english.okstate.edu/graduate-studies/graduate-forms) This pertains to traditional and portfolio options - Meet all Graduate College deadlines and requirements
+All courses carrying graduate credit, including transfer hours on the approved plan of study, will be calculated in this grade point average. - Have an approved plan of study on file with the Graduate College - Submit a completed Intent to Defend form before the end of the second week of classes in the semester in which they intend to defend. (http://english.okstate.edu/graduate-studies/graduate-forms) - Meet all Graduate College deadlines and requirements